Tristannn1337/Ivory/README.md

 -   **Late Withdrawal Penalty**
     -   If a validator balance is withdrawn past the maturity block, a penalty is calculated based on the number of blocks that have past since the maturity block.
     -   The intent is that the penalty would start negligibly low and increase over time, consuming any additional operator profit being earned within a few days, and start cutting into the operator's profits within a week.
-    -   Calculated by interpolating between yield and multiplied yield over X number of blocks after the grace period.
+    -   Calculated by interpolating between APR and multiplied APR over X number of blocks after the grace period.
-        -   Over how many blocks does the yield interpolate?
+        -   Over how many blocks does the APR interpolate?
 Grace period?
 So grace period serves two purposes?

 -   **Early Withdrawal Penalty**
     -   If a validator balance is withdrawn before the maturity block, a penalty is calculated based on the number of blocks left until the maturity block.
     -   The intent is that the penalty would start out at it's highest and lower over time, reducing to nothing within days of the maturity block.
-    -   **TODO: penalty equation** ... maybe an interpolation between either a hardcoded value or a multiple of the contract yield over the number of blocks until maturity, minus 5 days?
+    -   **TODO: penalty equation** ... maybe an interpolation between either a hardcoded value or a multiple of the contract APR over the number of blocks until maturity, minus 5 days?

 -   **Temporary Development Fee on Withdrawal**
     -   When a validator's balance is withdrawn and the balance is portioned out to the operator and token holders, a small development fee may be taken from the realized profits.